 - Acer palmatum varieties enjoy a rounded to broad-rounded habit, with a layered branching structure, and typically grow up to 10-25 ft. tall and wide (3-8 m).
 There are however countless dwarf Japanese Maple varieties which do not exceed 4-15 ft.
 (1.2-4.5 m).

 - Some Japanese Maples have an upright form (Acer palmatum) while others enjoy a weeping habit (Acer palmatum dissectum) with strong cascading weeping branches.
 Since most Acer palmatum are slow growers, they are perfectly suited to small gardens or large containers.

 - Small pretty (but not showy) reddish flowers appear in umbrella-shaped clusters in spring and give way to small winged fruit (samaras) which ripen in early fall before being scattered by the wind.

 - Full sun or part shade lovers, Japanese Maples are easily grown in moist, organically rich, slightly acidic, well-drained soils.
 Best leaf color in partial shade, although full sun can be tolerated.
-The green varieties of Japanese Maples take full sun very well although they may slightly sunburn in particularly hot situations.
+The green varieties of Japanese Maples take full sun very well, although they may slightly sunburn in particularly hot situations.
 Variegated cultivars prefer partial shade and need protection from the blistering afternoon sun.
 The red varieties need significant sunlight to color well while yellows require more shade.
-Leaf scorch can be caused by excessive exposure or lack of soil moisture.
-Mulch helps retain soil moisture and keep roots cool.

 - Japanese Maples are widely used as specimen plants in cottage gardens, city gardens, rock gardens, as companion plants in mixed borders, or planted in large containers.